Late Submission of Work

 According to the Ontario Ministry Growing Success 2010 document, teachers will provide students with due and cut-off dates.
 After the cut-off date, teachers may deduct marks for late assignments, up to and including the full value of the assignment.
 After the cut-off date, work may not be accepted.

-Mr. Laxton's Late Work Procedure
+Mr. Laxton's Late Work Policy

 Work is due on the class assigned assignment due date.
-The cut-off date is always 5 days after the due date.
+The cut-off date is always 5 days (not periods) after the due date.
 After 5 days, work will not be accepted except for special circumstances prearranged with the teacher.
 All final performance task practical projects will be due two days before the end of the course.
 The cut-off date is the last day of the course and work may not be accepted.

 The contract includes the teacher's comments, and if necessary, an alternate date, time and place for the student to complete the work.
 There is also a section for parent comments.